grom-it/howto/solea/README.md

 **Fun fact:** after all the investigations and searching for replacement parts, I learned that all coffee makers of the world seem to use only three different heating elements.

 So it's really easy to replace them.
 Only the dimensions (length/width/power) matter.
 In this case you need a heating element of 110mm length and 80mm width with 900W power.
 That's it.
+I paid ~13€ for mine... but with some more research you might get it even cheaper.

 I ordered one that was labeled as "DeLonghi"... but it was exactly the same heater that Moulinex used for this machine.